 ON THIS PAGE: You will read about your medical care after cancer treatment is completed, and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Regular examinations are important following treatment of anal cancer to find any recurrence of the cancer or spread to other parts of the body.
 The examinations usually are scheduled in the anus for every few months for the first 2 or 3 years following treatment, and then at less frequent intervals.

-In addition to physical examination, other procedures (such as proctoscopy), imaging scans (such as CT scanning), and blood tests may be done, depending on the treatment given.
+In addition to physical examinations, other procedures (such as a proctoscopy), imaging scans (such as CT scanning), and blood tests may be done, depending on the treatment given.

 Learn more about the importance of follow-up care.